Thursday 4th Jul 2019

 You could think of it as the hub, or like Steve Jobs’ vision when he created the ‘mother station’ (the mac) and the i-gadgets plug into it.

-Authenticity is about having an unwavering determination that no matter what happens you will never compromise your core values and beliefs; that you will remain true to who you are and what you stand for.
+…having an unwavering determination that no matter what happens, you will never compromise your core values and beliefs; that you will remain true to who you are and what you stand for.

-You will never compromise on doing the right thing, every time.
-And whilst external influences to bend, to close an eye, to get in line will remain, you will have an internal peace because you know you are the real deal.
+…never compromising on doing the right thing, every time.
+And while external influences to bend, to close an eye, to get in line will remain, you will have an internal peace because you know you are the real deal.

-In my recent blog – how to develop your personal brand in 5 easy steps – I listed two questions to consider at the end of each day:
+In my recent blog posts – how to develop your personal brand in 5 easy steps and factors to consider when communicating your brand – I shared how you can develop and deliver your personal brand.
+This blog is about how you can protect it.
+By being authentic and asking yourself at the end of each day:

-Have I been true to my personal brand, living with authenticity, purpose and focus?
+Have I been faithful to my personal brand, living with authenticity, purpose, and focus?